GSA/digitalgov.gov/content/posts/2016-07-05-trends-on-tuesday-iot-connected-devices-expected-to-surpass-mobile-phones-by-2018.md

 ---
+url: /2016/07/05/trends-on-tuesday-iot-connected-devices-expected-to-surpass-mobile-phones-by-2018/
 date: 2016-07-05 2:00:25 -0400
-title: 'Trends on Tuesday\: IoT Connected Devices Expected to Surpass Mobile Phones by 2018'
+title: 'Trends on Tuesday: IoT Connected Devices Expected to Surpass Mobile Phones by 2018'
 summary: 'International telecommunications network operator, Ericsson, released their Mobility Report around the future of mobile recently with a bunch of interesting data around the future of telecommunications and mobile.
 The surprise star of the report is not mobile phones though&mdash;although it will continue to grow, especially in emerging markets where it hasn&rsquo;t reached saturation like it'
-authors: [wsullivan]
+authors:
+  - wsullivan
 categories:
   - Mobile
 tag: